AL2009man/GyroSpace-and-Play/README.md

 # What is this repository all about?

-in 2023, two sourceport devs contemplated Gyro Space orientation code, thinking it would be very hard to implement while not being unintuitive/returns on QoL.
-I even wished for an easy plug-and-play solution, although: GamepadMotionHelpers already provides that. in 2025: I got bored and decided to played around with Bing AI for a fun experiment, coming off the heels of the work from UnleashedRecomp project.
-I originally created it for Yamagi Quake 2, but my ambition grew and I decided to repurpose it into a generic header.
+In 2023, two sourceport devs contemplated Gyro Space orientation code, thinking it would be very hard to implement while not being unintuitive/returns on QoL.
+I even wished for an easy plug-and-play solution, although GamepadMotionHelpers already provides that.
+In 2025: I got bored and decided to play around with Bing AI for a fun experiment, coming off the heels of the work from UnleashedRecomp project.
+I originally created it for Yamagi Quake 2, but my ambition grew, and I decided to repurpose it into a generic header.

-This repository inorder to make it very plug-and-play implementation of Gyro Space orientation derived from GyroWiki's Player Space Gyro article, while including Matrix, Gravity Vectors and Dynamic Orientation. this code is designed with C projects in mind, but is compatible with C++ Projects.
+This repository is intended to make it a very plug-and-play implementation of Gyro Space orientation derived from [GyroWiki's Player Space Gyro article](http://gyrowiki.jibbsmart.com/blog:player-space-gyro-and-alternatives-explained), while including Matrix, Gravity Vectors and Dynamic Orientation.
+This code is designed with C projects in mind, but is compatible with C++ Projects.

 All you need is a subset of codes to implement, and now you have Gyro Space support!